Slow dynamics and large deviations in classical stochastic Fredkin chains: Equilibrium statics

 An observable which will be of importance later is the dynamical activity $\braket{k}$, which measures the average number of configuration changes per unit time in stochastic trajectories \cite{Garrahan2007, Lecomte2007, Maes2020}.
 At equilibrium, it can be measured as the average escape rate, $\braket{k} = \braket{- | \mathbb{R} | \text{ss}}$, where $\mathbb{R}$ is the diagonal part of \er{W}.
 We show this in Fig.~\ref{fig: equilibrium}(e) as a function of $c$ for various system sizes $N\in[20, 400]$.
 It is immediately clear that the dynamical activity scales with system size (up to small finite size effects) for $c \leq 1/2$ where occupation is spread out in equilibrium, cf.\ Fig.~\ref{fig: equilibrium}(c), leading to less constrained and therefore more dynamics throughout the entire system.
 Conversely, the activity for $c>1/2$ is sub-extensive in system size as expected due to the much more inactive conditions given to the localization of the equilibrium state, cf.\ Fig.~\ref{fig: equilibrium}(c): motion is limited to the center of the lattice (the tip of the ``tent'') where particle hops are not restricted by exclusion.
-By fitting the activity with a linear form $\braket{k} = a + bN$, one can extrapolate to infinite size to determine $\braket{k}/N$ in the thermodynamic limit.
+By fitting the activity with a linear form $\braket{k} = a + bN$ (for $c \leq 1/2$), one can extrapolate to infinite size to determine $\braket{k}/N$ in the thermodynamic limit.
 We show this as the black dashed line, peaking around $c\approx 0.36$.
+Notice that for $c > 1/2$, the activity goes as $O(1)$ and is surpressed by the scaling in $N$.
 The differences in the ``active'' ($c\leq1/2$) and ``inactive'' ($c>1/2$) dynamics are directly related to the dynamical large deviations in Sec.~IV.